calbasantana/rover/README.md

 [PICTURE]

 The rover body needs to be able to hold the most critical parts of the rover, specifically the PCB and batteries.
 It is also usually the largest single piece of the rover.
 For this reason, lasercutting is particularly useful.
-You can not only make large parts without warping, as would occur with 3D printing such a large piece, but you can also make them fast, allowing room for rapid prototyping and fixing of mistakes (because things seldom go right the first time around).
+You can not only make large parts without warping, as would occur with 3D printing such a large piece, but you can also make them fast, allowing room for rapid prototyping and fixing of mistakes (because things seldom go right the first time).

 ## OnShape